-The applicant has agreed to a contribution of £650,000 towards the provision of affordable housing in the city.
-This falls short of the recommendations of the Council's independent surveyor but is, on balance, considered to be acceptable when weighed against all the positive aspects of the scheme and given that the majority of the city centre (which falls into a different market area) has no requirement for an affordable housing contribution.
+The applicant has agreed to a contribution of £865,000 towards the provision of affordable housing in the city.
+This aligns with the recommendations of the Council's independent surveyor based on the applicant's 27 month build programme.

 It is therefore concluded that this is a major regeneration scheme which will deliver significant benefits for the city and represents sustainable development when considered in the round.